 Lower leg changes associated with venous hypertension and chronic venous insufficiency

-- Swelling of the limb – possibly pitting, due to increased apillary permeability.
+- Swelling of the limb – possibly pitting, due to increased capillary permeability.

 - Hyperpigmentation.
-This is a reddish brown discolouration of the skin, due to the deposition of haemosiderin in the skin.
+This is an irreversible reddish brown discolouration of the skin, due to the deposition of haemosiderin in the skin.

 - Ankle flare.
-A fan shaped pattern of dilated veins around the medial or lateral aspects of the malleolus of foot; due to dilation of veins in these areas because of venous hypertension.
+Superficial dilated veins around the medial or lateral aspects of the malleolus; due to venous hypertension.